awmartin/yuzu/reference.md

     Partial containing the HTML `<head></head>` tag for all typical pages.
 * _gallery.haml
     Partial that renders a gallery of images.
 Optional.
-* _index.haml
+* index.haml
     The overall template for index pages.
-* _generic.haml
+* generic.haml
-    The overall template for all other generic pages.
+    The overall template for all other generic pages and posts.

 These are automatically generated with the `create` command.
 Partials and auto-generated templates have a leading underscore as part of their name.
 Your custom templates don't have to have this.